 Essay questions frequently fall along the lines of:

-This type of question—perhaps worded along the lines of “What do you want to be remembered for?” or “What’s an experience that’s shaped you?”—is your opportunity to think about the interests that define you and the experiences that have shaped you.
+This type of question—perhaps worded along the lines of “What do you want to be remembered for?” or “Who do you admire the most and why?” —is your opportunity to think about the interests that define you and the people or experiences that have shaped you.

 What are your post-MBA goals?